 - Companies.
 A New Zealand company is treated as an overseas person if more than 25% of its shares are held by overseas persons.
 We examine the ownership structure of any company used to purchase property.

 - Joint purchases.
 If you are buying with a New Zealand resident, the ownership split can affect whether consent is needed.
-We advise on this before the contract is drafted.
+We advise on this before the agreement is drafted.

 - Timing around residency.
 If you are close to satisfying the ordinarily resident criteria, waiting may mean no consent is required at all.
 We tell you when the timing matters.